MahmoudRe/react-one-modal/README.md

 One Modal follow the [guidelines](https://www.w3.org/WAI/ARIA/apg/patterns/dialog-modal/) defined by Web Accessibility Initiative - WAI as part of ARIA - W3C specification for an accessible modal, and state-of-the-art practices that has been used by newly introduced `<dialog>` element.

-It uses it own [progressively enhanced focus management](/docs/focus.md) solution and helper attribute `aria-modal="true"` and `role="dialog"` to hide element from Accibillity DOM tree.
+It uses it own [progressively enhanced focus management](/docs/focus.md) solution and helper attribute `aria-modal="true"` and `role="dialog"` to hide element from Accessibility DOM tree.

 On Dialog mode: `aria-modal="false` and interaction with page elements is allowed, following the semantic that has been used by `<dialog>` element through `dialog.showModal()` and `dialog.show()`